b-kartal/jekyll-now/about.md

 Thanks for visiting my blog.

-Glad to have this asynronous interaction with you on the cyberspace.
+Glad to have this asyncronous interaction with you on the cyberspace.

 ### More Information